 The current-generation Cee'd has been around since 2012, so is nearing the end of its life cycle - typically six years for the Korean brand.
 A facelift in 2015 refreshed the car at the midpoint of this cycle.

-Designed at Kia’s Frankfurt studio, not far from that city's motor show location, the concept will be revealed in full on 12 September.
+Designed at Kia’s Frankfurt studio, not far from that city's motor show location, the concept was revealed in full on 12 September.